seyhunsaral/zbrac/README.md

 **zBrac is free software (See GNU GPL-3 Licence).
 You can edit, modify and distribute it.
 Moreover, it is not obligatory to cite the software, although it is highly appreciated.**

 ### Citation information
-Currently a paper about zBrac is submitted to a scienfitic journal.
-If you use the software and would like to cite it, please visit this page or contact us before you share your manuscript.
+Currently, a paper about zBrac is submitted to a scientific journal.
+If you use the software and would like to cite the paper, please visit this page or contact us before you share your manuscript to check the status of the paper.

 ## Design
 ### Keys